 Renewable Energy Rebates

 Renewable energy rebates, also sometimes referred to as buy-down programs, provide a refund or discount for the cost of new renewable energy installations.
-Rebate programs are often administered through local utilities or state agencies.
-And rebates are generally obtained through an application process.
-Rebate payments vary.
-They're often based on the installed capacity of a system with the rebate value set at a given rate (i.e., dollars per watt).
+Rebate programs are often administered through local utilities or state agencies and are generally obtained through an application process.
+They are often based on the installed capacity of a system with the rebate value set at a given rate (i.e., dollars per watt).
 Payments may also be limited by size or dollar value, and/or include a one-time payment for renewable energy credits.

 Rebate programs may be most effective when designed and implemented as part of a suite of policies.
 Rebates can be applied to jumpstart or rapidly expand a specific renewable energy technology market.
 Meanwhile, additional complementary policy measures may be put in place to drive larger scale shifts in renewable energy production.